stem-discord/public/STEM_Rules.md

 ### **How to Get an Appeal**

-If you are muted, there is a `#mute-chat` in this server for you to make your case.
+If you are muted, there is a `#muted` in this server for you to open a ticket to make your case.
 If you are banned, please reach out to a staff member indicating your intent to appeal.
 We will follow up.

 ### **During an Appeal**